Articles contain affiliate links. For more information on affiliate links, click here

 - Activate SmartBank When Ready

 We’ve released our massively updated cardiac course!
-Cardiac Confidence has 11.0 contact hours (previous had 8), 180-page download, able to film in a real sim lab w/ professional video editor, copyeditor, and a CVICU RN w/ 20+ years of experience.
+Cardiac Confidence has 11.0 contact hours (previous had 8), 180-page download, able to film in a real sim lab w/a professional video editor, copyeditor, and a CVICU RN w/ 20+ years of experience.
 Really happy with the final product and it’s such a huge update from the previous version.
 It is available NOW!
 Click here to check it out.